I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 How to decide on a job?

-How do you decide to divorce?
+How to decide on divorce?

-How can you help make a decision?
+How can I help you make a decision?

 What prevents us from making adequate decisions?
 (Dan Gilbert)